browserengineering/book/book/reflow.md

 The overall process takes about one second (60 frames), with layout consuming half and then rendering and network consuming the rest.
-Moreover, the downloading only takes place on initial load, so it\'s really layout and rendering that we\'re going to optimize in this post.
+Moreover, the downloading only takes place on initial load, so it\'s really layout and rendering that we\'re going to optimize.
 By the way, keep in mind that while networking in a real web browser is similar enough to our toy version,[^2] rendering is *more* complex in real web browsers (since real browsers can apply many more stylistic effects) and layout is *much more* complex in real browsers![^3][^4]

-By the way, this might be a point in these posts where you realize you accidentally implemented one of the previous posts in a way that is super inefficient.
-If you find that something other than the network, layout, or rendering is taking a long time, maybe you want to look into that.
-On the other hand, the exact speeds of each of these phases can vary quite a bit between implementations, and might depend (for example) on the exercises you ended up implementing, so don\'t sweat the details too much.
-Whatever help it is your browser needs, this post will only address layout and rendering.
+By the way, this might be the point in the book where you realize you accidentally implemented something super-inefficiently.
+If you something other than the network, layout, or rendering is taking a long time, look into that.[^inexact] Whatever help it is your browser needs, this chapter will only address layout and rendering.

+[^inexact]: The exact speeds of each of these phases can vary quite a
+    bit between implementations, and might depend (for example) on the exercises you ended up implementing, so don\'t sweat the details too much.

 Adding `:hover` styles
 ======================